Prioritizing Your Financial Fitness with 12 Simple Steps

 Studies have shown that people who are stressed about money are more likely to experience physical health problems like headaches, stomach issues, and sleep problems.

 3. Financial fitness can help you reach your other goals.

 If you want to achieve other goals in life, like buying a home or retiring early, working on your financial fitness is a good place to start.
 Getting your finances in order will give you a solid foundation to work from as you strive to reach other goals.

 Money stress can lead to arguments and conflict with loved ones.
 You can reduce money-related stress and improve your relationships by getting your finances in order.

 5. Financial fitness gives you peace of mind.

 When you’re financially fit, you have less to worry about and can enjoy greater peace of mind.
 This can lead to improved mental and physical health.

 So, as you can see, there are many good reasons to work on your financial fitness.
-If you’re not already taking steps to improve your financial well-being, now is the time to start.
+Now is the time to start if you’re not already taking steps to improve your financial well-being.

 That’s why we’ve put together this 12-step guide to financial fitness.

-2. Make a plan.
 Once you know where your money is going, it’s time to make a plan.
-Decide what financial goals you want to achieve this summer and create a budget that will help you reach them.
+Decide what financial goals you want to achieve this summer and create a budget to help you reach them.

-4. Automate your finances.
 Automating your finances can help you stay on track and avoid late fees and interest charges.
-Set up automatic payments for your bills and consider using a money transfer app to automate your savings.
+Set up automatic payments for your bills, and consider using a money transfer app to automate your savings.

-7. Stay disciplined.
-More like a muscle that builds up over time, staying disciplined with your finances is key to achieving your financial goals.
+Like a muscle that builds over time, staying disciplined with your finances is key to achieving your financial goals.
 Make sure you stick to your budget and avoid overspending.